lepetitcreole/samsung.remote.control/README.md

 Troubleshooting
 ------------
-Wrong HDMI input is set :
+- Wrong HDMI input is set :
   - addon can't select a specific HDMI input
-		=> make sure only one HDMI input is active (otherwise, the first active HDMI input will be selected by default) Error "Not connected" :
+     - make sure only one HDMI input is active (otherwise, the first active HDMI input will be selected by default)
+- Error "Not connected" :
   - addon can't connect to Samsung TV
-		=> check if TV IP address is right and retry
+     - check if TV IP address is right and retry

 Support
 ------------
-Mail : lepetitcreole@live.fr
+Email : lepetitcreole@live.fr